yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 An update-in-place approach, like B-tree use, is not possible with compressed columns.
 If you insert a row in the middle of a sorted table, you would most likely have to rewrite all column files.

-It's worth mentioning _materialised aggregates_ as some cache of the counts ant the sums that queries use most often.
+It's worth mentioning _materialised aggregates_ as some cache of the counts and the sums that queries use most often.
 A way of creating such a cache is with a _materialised view_, on a relational model this is usually called a _virtual view_: a table-like object whose contents are the results of some query.
 A materialised view is an actual copy of the query results, written in disk, whereas a virtual view is just a shortcut for writing queries.

 When the underlying data changes, a materialised view needs to be updated, because it is denormalised copy of the data.
 Database can do it automatically, but writes would become more expensive.